mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-rfc-connectiomanager.md

 The Connection Diagnostics will be responsible for managing all probes.
 These probes are stored as distinct states within an enumeration class, `ConnectionDiagnostics::State`.
 The Connection Diagnostics will sequentially cycle through each of these states in a systematic order, only proceeding to the next state if the current probe is successful.
 If all probes pass but VPN stability is still `NoSignal`, then we would not present any modals to the user, but the controller will continue to show "No Signal" as we do currently.

-In the event of a probe failure, the Connection Diagnostics will emit a signal to the frontend.
-This will trigger a modal to be displayed to the user, providing an explanation of the issue and suggesting potential solutions.
+In the event of a probe failure, the Connection Diagnostics will emit a signal.
+The frontend will listen to that signal and display a modal to the user providing an explanation of the issue and suggesting potential solutions.
 Upon encountering a failed probe, the progression through the remaining probes is immediately halted and the Connection Diagnostics will enter the Idle state.

 The Connection Health, an existing component of our codebase, is tasked with sending periodic pings and determining the stability of the VPN based on the responses received (see `ConnectionHealth::healthCheckup()`).
 It classifies the VPN stability as `Stable`, `Unstable` (some missing responses), or `NoSignal` (no responses received).
 When the VPN experiences issues with network connectivity or server availability, it naturally transitions into the No Signal state and, ideally, recovers once the issue is resolved.
 We can leverage this logic to recover from a probe failure within the Connection Diagnostics.